- Hi! I am Ayush Sharma a qualified Chartered Accountant and Company Secretary from India.

 What you gain out of it will be more than what you give.
 Also, people around you are very important for your growth, those who motivate you and help you develop are very important.

-“Corporate background help in my entrepreneurial journey?”
+Corporate background helped in my entrepreneurial journey?

-My background in Mergers & Acquisitions allows us to provide services revolving around this field, including due diligence, and business evaluation, in addition to the traditional services which we have been providing for three decades.
+My background in Mergers & Acquisitions allows us to provide services revolving around this field, including due diligence, and business evaluation, in addition to the traditional services that we have been providing for three decades.

 I also have a very good network of professionals and business owners because of my association with Big 4s.

-“Setting up a business in Dubai – A Walkthrough.”
+Setting up a business in Dubai – A walkthrough.

 Luckily, Dubai is a very business-friendly city and it’s welcoming to new business owners, but you should be willing to do your research in terms of your market, size of your business, demand, supply, etc.